 I was always the outcast, the easy-target, the kid who never got picked for sports teams.
 My mom felt so bad for me that she bought me a basketball of my own, but it didn’t change the fact that I had no one to play with.

-One day, after being hounded all the way home by a group of bullies, I locked myself in my room and cried nonstop, while Don’t Worry, Be Happy played in my room, over and over again.
+One day, after being hounded all the way home by a group of bullies, I locked myself in my room and cried nonstop, while Don’t Worry, Be Happy played on my CD player, over and over again.
 When my Dad came home and found me, he’d had enough.
-He looked at me with pity and declared, “Ryan, we’re going to enroll you into Karate.”
+He looked at me with pity and declared, “Ryan, we’re going to enroll you in Karate.”

 I will remember that moment forever when the tears stopped and I channeled my inner Ryan-San.

 Martial Arts gave me confidence and I loved it.
 I went on to earn my black belt and have continued training on and off ever since.